Traian Vuia: Documentation

-Vuia made his first powered hop on March 18, 1906, on a flat field at Montesson, near Paris, France.
+Vuia made his first powered hop on 18 March 1906, on a flat field at Montesson, near Paris, France.
 The flight took place in the presence of his mechanic and two close friends.
 The airplane, Vuia 1, lifted one meter off the ground and flew for 12 meters.
-Accounts of this test published at the time, and of his later airborne tests, until August 19, 1906, are based on letters he wrote to L'Aérophile, the official journal of the Aéro Club of France.
-Vuia made the first known public demonstration of his airplane on October 8, 1906, when he became airborne for four meters, witnessed by Ernest Archdeacon and Édouard Surcouf.
-Another journal of the period, Flight, credited him with a five-meter hop on October 8, 1906, as the earliest entry in a list of his tests shown in a table of "the performances which have been made by the most prominent aviators of the last few years".
+Accounts of this test published at the time, and of his later airborne tests, until 19 August 1906, are based on letters he wrote to L'Aérophile, the official journal of the Aéro Club of France.
+Vuia made the first known public demonstration of his airplane on 8 October 1906, when he became airborne for four meters, witnessed by Ernest Archdeacon and Édouard Surcouf.
+Another journal of the period, Flight, credited him with a five-meter hop on 8 October 1906, as the earliest entry in a list of his tests shown in a table of "the performances which have been made by the most prominent aviators of the last few years."

 Later career

-Between 1918 and 1921 Vuia built two experimental helicopters on the Juvisy and Issy-les-Moulineaux aerodromes.
+Between 1918 and 1921, Vuia built two experimental helicopters on the Juvisy and Issy-les-Moulineaux aerodromes.

+Traian Vuia was a socialist and a friend of Petru Groza, who invited him to return to Romania in 1950.

 He is buried at Bellu Cemetery in Bucharest, Romania.

 Legacy

-Another invention by Vuia was a steam generator with internal combustion that generates very high pressure – more than 100 atm (10 MPa) – that is still used today in thermal power stations.
+Another invention by Vuia was a steam generator with internal combustion that generates very high pressure—more than 100 atm (10 MPa)—that is still used today in thermal power stations.
 Traian Vuia and one of his partners, Emmanuel Yvonneau, patented several types of gas generators.

-On May 27, 1946, Vuia was named an Honorary Member of the Romanian Academy.
+On 27 May 1946, Vuia was named an honorary member of the Romanian Academy.

 His birthplace, Bujoru, in Timiș County was renamed Traian Vuia after his death.

 Timișoara International Airport Traian Vuia (TSR), Romania's third largest airport, carries his name.
 High schools in Bucharest, Craiova, Făget, Focșani, Galați, Oradea, Reșița, Satu Mare, Târgu Jiu, and Tăuții-Măgherăuș are named after him, and so is a boulevard in Galați and streets in Bucharest, Cluj-Napoca, Galați, Hunedoara, Otopeni, Suceava, and Timișoara.